knolist/knolist/README.md

     - "project_id": the ID of the project where the current source belongs
 - A `long source` is a more complete representation of a source.
 It contains all the keys of `short source`, as well as the following:
-    - "content": the content of the source, which is extracted at creation time
     - "highlights": an array of all the highlights associated with that source.
 Each highlight in the array is a string.
     - "notes": analogous to highlights